Mike96Angelo/Generate-JS-Events/README.md

 <a name="class-creation"></a>
 ## Class: Creation

-A new object that inherits from the generator that created it using the [ EventEmitter.create() ](#event-emitter-create) method.
+A new object that inherits from the generator that created it using the [ new EventEmitter() ](#event-emitter-create) method.

 <a name="creation-on"></a>
 ## Creation.on(event, listener[, observer]